adzap/mocked_fixtures/README.txt

 To setup global mock fixtures, in your test_helper put:

   class Test::Unit::TestCase

     self.global_mock_fixtures = :companies
   end

 If you are using Rspec you need to set it in the configure block:

   Spec::Runner.configure do |config|

     config.global_mock_fixtures = :companies
   end

 You can also set the global to :all and all fixtures will be loaded as mocks.
 This can add some test startup time if you have a lot of fixtures but shouldn't slow down your tests when running at all.
 Might use a bit of memory though.

 Thats all for now, so mock on!

 NOTE:
-If you use MS SQL Server then you need to apply a fix for this adapter to correctly dump primary keys when not named 'id'.
-Just drop this line in an initializer file
+If you use MS SQL Server then you may need to apply a fix for this adapter to correctly dump primary keys when not named 'id'.
+I have a plugin to help with that and other minor adapter issues.
+To install it

-  require 'mocked_fixtures/connection_adapters/sqlserver_adapter'
+  ./script/plugin install git://github.com/adzap/sqlserver_adapter_mods.git

-You then need to do a dump.
+Once installed you then need to do a dump.
 Um, keep your pants on, I mean a database dump with

   rake db:schema:dump

 Now the schema.rb file should be complete.